 It’s important to keep in mind that most mattresses have a weight limit of 600 pounds, sometimes more in Queen and King size models.
 If you and your partner have a combined weight limit of over 600 pounds, it’s important to make sure your mattress can accommodate that without speeding up its wear.

-Mattresses absorb heat and for some, it is an uneventful fact.
-For those experience high body heat, it can make for a sweaty, restless night.
+Mattresses typically absorb heat.
+For sleepers who experience high body heat, it can make for a sweaty, restless night.
 An innerspring mattress will transfer heat better than foams because of its open cell construction.
-However, many newer foams have been engineered with openings that allow for better heat transfer.
+However, many newer foams have been engineered with temperature regulation technology to allow for better heat transfer.
 If you or your partner are hot sleepers, you’ll want to choose a mattress that has cooling technology worked if it is a foam or hybrid mattress.

 PROS: Memory foam is a great option if motion isolation and noise from movement is your concern.